-Philip Serlin +972 (8) 642-9100 +972 (8) 642-9101 (facsimile) phils@biolinerx.com 2 HaMa'ayan Street Modi'in 7177871, Israel

-(Name, Telephone, E-mail and/or Facsimile number and Address of Company Contact Person)
+Philip Serlin +972 (8) 642-9100 +972 (8) 642-9101 (facsimile) phils@biolinerx.com 2 HaMa'ayan Street Modi'in 7177871, Israel (Name, Telephone, E-mail and/or Facsimile number and Address of Company Contact Person) Securities registered or to be registered pursuant to Section 12(b) of the Act:

-Title of each class Name of each exchange on which registered American Depositary Shares, each representing 1 Nasdaq Capital Market ordinary share, par value NIS 0.10 per share Ordinary shares, par value NIS 0.10 per share Nasdaq Capital Market Not for trading; only in connection with the registration of American Depositary Shares.
-Securities registered or to be registered pur suant to Section 12(g) of the Act.
-None
+Title of each class

+American Depositary Shares, each representing 1 ordinary share, par value NIS 0.10 per share

+Ordinary shares, par value NIS 0.10 per share

+\Not for trading; only in connection with the registration of American Depositary Shares.

+Securities registered or to be registered pursuant to Section 12(g) of the Act.

-(Title of Class)
+None (Title of Class)